MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/provide-feedback.md

 ###
 ![Main Menu](./media/mainmenu.png "Main Menu")
 ###
 2. Select **Feedback**.
-You must have the Mail app downloaded set up on your phone to provide in-app feedback.
+You must have the Mail app downloaded and set up onto your mobile device in order to provide feedback to the Remote Assist Mobile team.
 ###
 ![Feedback](./media/feedback.png "Feedback")
 ###